 With its distinctive striped flowers Diuris sulphurea is commonly known as the Tiger Orchid.
-Bright yellow flowers with deep red to brown markings on the lower petal.
+This is a terrestrial or ‘ground orchid’ from eastern Australia.
+Characterised by bright yellow flowers with deep red to brown markings on the lower petal.

-Found in from New South Wales Victoria and Tasmania with some populations in southern Queensland this is a terrestrial orchid that thives in well drained but moisture retentive soil.
+Found in from New South Wales Victoria and Tasmania with some populations in southern Queensland this is a terrestrial orchid that thrives in well drained but moisture retentive soil.

 - Natural Habitat – Light to part shade in open woodland areas, well drained soil.